-A spent criminal conviction for an offence committed in the United Kingdom when a person was over the age of 18 will not be disclosed in a DBS certificate (and does not have to be disclosed by the job applicant) if:
+An spent criminal conviction for an offence committed in the United Kingdom when a person was over the age of 18 will not be disclosed in a DBS certificate (and does not have to be disclosed by the job applicant) if:

-- (a) eleven years have elapsed since the date of the conviction; - (b) it did not result in a custodial sentence; and - (c) it was not imposed for a "specified offence".
+- eleven years have elapsed since the date of the conviction; - it did not result in a custodial sentence; and - it was not imposed for a "specified offence".

-A spent caution for an offence committed when a person was over the age of 18 will not be disclosed in a DBS certificate (and does not have to be disclosed by a job applicant) if:
+A spent caution for an offence committed when a person was over the age of 18 will not be disclosed in a DBS certificate (and does not have to be disclosed by the job applicant) if:

-- (a) six years have elapsed since the date it was issued; and - (b) it was not issued for a "specified offence".
+- six years have elapsed since the date it was issued; and - it was not issued for a "specified offence".